 Food & Drink Policy

-While food and drink is permitted in the library we ask that you protect our collections by:
+Food & drink is welcome in library spaces, however, please protect our collections by:

 Bringing capped or spill resistant drinks only

-Limiting food to items that will not disturb other patrons and are easy to clean up
+Limiting food to items to small snacks that will not disrupt other patrons.

 Cleaning up trash & recycling when finished